 How to prepare for the Portuguese exam?

 Portuguese is a somewhat easy language.
-Still, if you aren’t prepared well, it would be challenging to pass CAPLE or CELPE-Bras with flying colors.
+Still, if you aren’t prepared well, passing CAPLE or CELPE-Bras with flying colors would be challenging.

 There are tons of websites, books, and apps.
 You can also watch some of the best movies for learning Portuguese.